 When you grow up in a broken home, you can understand the feeling of wanting to be loved.
 It's something that you will always want in life because it's something that you didn't have growing up.
 You tend to have a big heart for people, and continuously wish that you could have the same love in return.
 Even if you don't receive the same love from others, you still go out of your way to give because you understand what it feels like to not feel real love, and you don't want anyone else to ever have to feel the same.

 We become our own bullies because it felt like anything that we did, wasn't good enough for anyone.
 It always feels like there is something wrong with us.
 It becomes so persistent that over time, we begin to become our own self-critic.
-We become so self-aware so that others can't.
+We become self-aware because others won't.

 When you grow up in a toxic home, you begin to resent the tension.
 Tension for us is almost like a ticking time bomb and we do everything we can to try to avoid it.
 We would rather communicate and try to resolve problems before they manifest.
 That is why you will find yourself wanting to run out the door when you are in an argument with someone and is your first instant reaction.